Turning a Fly Tipped Alleyway Into Wildlife Friendly Garden

 How We Started

 Richard also referred us to Manchester Council’s Neighbourhood Investment Fund (NIF) as he thought the fly-tipping issues we were facing would qualify.
 It turns out Manchester Council identified our street as a fly-tipping hotspot.
-We were awarded funding for the mural, lights, planters and soil to make the alleyway look less like a dumping ground
+We were awarded funding for the mural, lights, planters and soil to make the alleyway look less like a dumping ground.

-Project Timeline Images
+Project Images

 New images will be added regularly as the alleyway progresses

-July 2025 – Planning
+July 2025

 Here is a layout of the alleyway and a rough plan that we put together.